Agile Communications: History

+Coverage

 The national network currently extends to Adelaide, Melbourne, Brisbane, Sydney, Perth, Canberra and Hobart.
 In 2005, Agile extended their national network to the United States with points of presence in Los Angeles and San Jose.

 From 2007 Agile designed and rolled out a broadband service using licensed fixed WiMax radio technology across the Coorong and Yorke Peninsula regions of South Australia.
 The service was retailed to customers by Internode and regional Internode resellers.

 At the time of its sale, Agile had built 45 rural microwave installations in country SA with the Riverland and Murraylands also added to the network.
 The Agile International network has become the core of the international network of iiNet and Internode following the acquisition of the Internode company group by iiNet.